ymajoros/oauth-browser-based-apps/oauth-browser-based-apps.md

       |       | httponly cookie               |               |           |
       |       | <- - - - - - - - - - - - -  -                 |           |
     This first cookie gets stolen.
 This allows calling random endpoints.
-    User doesn't see that, as we start the authentication flow from scratch.
+    At this point, attack already succeeded.
+To cover its tracks the attacker could restart the authentication flow from scratch without interception.
       |       |             |----.                            |           |
       |       |             |    |   restart (redirect to /)  |           |
       |       |             |<---'                            |           |